 Okay, but which tool?

 Which brings me to your original question: which numerical approach?
-Simcenter STAR-CCM+ version 2020.1 can help you account for rigid motion induced by electromagnetic forces in a user-friendly way, including the back-reaction (i.e. motion-induced voltage).
+Since version 2020.1, Simcenter STAR-CCM+ can help you account for rigid motion induced by electromagnetic forces in a user-friendly way, including the back-reaction (i.e. motion-induced voltage).
+In version 2021.1 our electromagnetic offering has been further improved.

 The coupling between electromagnetic quantities and motion is now readily realized via the Dynamic Fluid-Body Interaction (DFBI) model.
 Some of you Simcenter STAR-CCM+ users may be already familiar with the DFBI model, which allows you to simulate the 6-DOF motion of solid bodies in response to forces exerted by surrounding continua (e.g. fluid pressure) or other additional forces like springs or gravity.